-It has small amounts of flavonoid anti-oxidants in the form of xanthin and lutein.
+It has small amounts of flavonoid antioxidants in the form of xanthin and lutein.
 Yellow-orange varieties have more of these compounds.

-Breadfruit has more <>vitamin-C than jackfruit, and banana, provides about 29 mg or 48% of RDA.
+Breadfruit carries more vitamin-C than jackfruit and banana; provide about 29 mg or 48% of RDA.
 Vitamin-C (ascorbic acid) is a strong water-soluble antioxidant.
-Consumption of fruits rich in the vitamin C help body develops resistance against infectious agents and scavenges harmful free radicals.
+Consumption of fruits rich in vitamin-C helps the human body develop resistance against infectious agents and scavenge harmful free radicals.

-The fruit has moderate levels of essential vitamins, and minerals.
+The fruit has moderate levels of essential vitamins and minerals.
 Like other tropical delicacies, it is rich in many vital B-complex groups of vitamins.
 The fruit is a moderate source of vitamins, especially thiamin, pyridoxine, and niacin.